mathaiostop23/Traffic-Sign-Classification-Model/README.md

 ## Last Details

-The Model was runned on a 2021 Macbook Pro with M1 Pro on a conda environment.
+The Model was trained on a 2021 Macbook Pro with M1 Pro on a conda environment.

 ## References